-In addition, schools are required to submit a monthly FIN1 return (bank reconciliation), a termly budget monitoring report showing clearly the forecasted year end position and quarterly VAT returns in the format prescribed by the LA.
-Where schools are experiencing cashflow difficulties, they may submit monthly VAT returns to help with management of their cashflow.
+In addition, schools are required to submit a monthly FIN1 return (bank reconciliation), a monthly Summary Trial Balance and Cumulative Expense Analysis (or equivalent), a quarterly budget monitoring report showing clearly the forecasted year end position and monthly VAT returns in the format prescribed by the LA.
 For schools in deficit, budget monitoring reports are required each month.
 These must all be reviewed and signed by the Head Teacher in a timely manner and all supporting/backing documents should be submitted at the same time as the return.

-The timetable for the submission of all financial returns will be notified to schools via the Schools Extranet.
+The timetable for the submission of all financial returns will be notified to schools via Best Brent.